-- 12.7.1 If IWF is satisfied that a breach of Article 12 has occurred, it shall promptly notify the Member Federation. - 12.7.2 The notice shall include details of the alleged breach and shall give the Member Federation a reasonable deadline to respond.
-IWF will then transfer the file to the Independent Panel for adjudication.
-The Independent Panel will render a decision on the basis of the written file, unless it considers in its entire discretion that exceptional circumstances require the holding of a hearing. - The Independent Panel may at any time and at its own discretion decide to impose provisional Member Consequences on the Member Federation pending a decision on the alleged breach, provided, however, that provisional Member Consequences may not be imposed unless the Member Federation is given an opportunity to provide written explanations either before the imposition of the provisional Member Consequences or on a timely basis after the imposition of the provisional Member Consequences. - 12.7.4 The decisions of the Independent Panel made in application of Article 12 may be appealed exclusively to CAS within twenty-one days from the date of receipt of the decision by the appealing party. - 12.7.5 For violations of Article 12.3.3 and for the automatic fines under Article 12.5.1, the procedure set out under this Article 12.7 shall not apply and the sanction shall be notified as soon as practicable to the Member Federation by IWF.

-12.7.6 Any decision rendered by the Independent Panel against a Member Federation shall be publicly disclosed by IWF unless exceptional circumstances warrant otherwise.
+- 12.7.3 The Independent Panel may at any time and at its own discretion decide to impose provisional Member Consequences on the Member Federation pending a decision on the alleged breach, provided, however, that provisional Member Consequences may not be imposed unless the Member Federation is given an opportunity to provide written explanations either before the imposition of the provisional Member Consequences or on a timely basis after the imposition of the provisional Member Consequences. - 12.7.4 The decisions of the Independent Panel made in application of Article 12 may be appealed exclusively to CAS within twenty-one days from the date of receipt of the decision by the appealing party. - 12.7.5 For violations of Article 12.3.3 and for the automatic fines under Article 12.5.1, the procedure set out under this Article 12.7 shall not apply and the sanction shall be notified as soon as practicable to the Member Federation by IWF. - 12.7.6 Any decision rendered by the Independent Panel against a Member Federation shall be publicly disclosed by IWF unless exceptional circumstances warrant otherwise.

-ARTICLE 13 RESULTS MANAGEMENT: APPEALS
+ARTICLE 13 RESULTS MANAGEMENT: APPEALS67